Olamilekan898/Olamilekantablueadventure-github.io/README.md

 ## About the Author

 Toheeb Rasaq is a data analyst with a keen interest in visualizing complex data sets to uncover actionable insights.
-With expertise in Tableau and data storytelling, My aims to drive strategic decisions through data-driven approaches.
+With expertise in Tableau and data storytelling, My aims is to drive strategic decisions through data-driven approaches.

 ## Connect